 Luckily, it doesn’t look like fennel much at all.
 EXCEPT – and this is a big ‘except’ – when both plants are dead, and all that is left is some dry seeds.
 That’s why we say never eat dried seeds from a dead fennel.
 It might not be fennel.

 Here’s the fern-like leaves of a young hemlock plant.
 Not only do they not look like fennel, they don’t smell like liquorice either.
+(They don’t smell very good.)

 The flowers look a bit similar to fennel, but instead of yellow, they are white.
 The stem usually has purple blotches on it.

 These are the dried seeds on a bent-over dried stem.
-It’s when they are dry like this that you could confuse it with fennel.
+It’s when they are dry like this that you could confuse them with fennel.
 The seeds won’t have the same liquorice flavour as fennel seeds.
 But here’s a tip, if you don’t want to go to hospital: don’t taste them to find out!